fbpx

 CEO

-Nicole Hemmenway currently serves as CEO of the U.S. Pain Foundation, and directs the INvisible Project, an online and print magazine that highlights the experiences of people living with pain.
-Nicole is also an author and motivational speaker.
-Her book, No, It Is NOT in My Head: The Journey of a Chronic Pain Survivor from Wheelchair to Marathon, details her struggles and triumphs in dealing with complex regional pain syndrome, a debilitating neurological disorder.
-In September 2015, Nicole was featured in a campaign in USA Today in recognition of her role as an advocate for those living with chronic pain; and in 2017, she received the Unsung Hero Award for her work in the pain community.
-Nicole lives in the Bay Area with her husband and three young sons.
+Nicole Hemmenway is the CEO of the U.S. Pain Foundation and the previous director of the INvisible Project, an online and print magazine that amplifies the voices of individuals living with pain.
+A passionate advocate, Nicole is also an author and motivational speaker.
+Her memoir, No, It Is NOT in My Head: The Journey of a Chronic Pain Survivor from Wheelchair to Marathon, chronicles her personal journey with complex regional pain syndrome (CRPS), a severe neurological disorder that has shaped both her struggles and victories.

 Disparities Solutions Advisory Council